Recent Acquisition by AFA of “A very tired child, 2023”

 The queer lens allows us to transcend the shallow and often repulsive contemporary interpretation of what some viewers might see as a sexual act between an old man and a young woman.
 History teaches us that this is a misinterpretation, as the act of nursing and the breast were not viewed with sexual connotations in antiquity as they are today.
 Instead, the queer lens reveals the body as an extension of the self, exploring intimate relations beyond traditional norms.
 Queering this painting offers a stranger and perhaps more profound understanding of relationships, and in fact, this act of queering may bring us closer to Caravaggio's original intent.
 It is often the case that anarchic and queer shifts in perspective return us to the spirit and intent of the artwork.

 This particular act of mercy responds not merely to the body in nature but to the body within the context of institutional structures, such as the prison.
 The prison is a human construct, and thus an 'unnatural' act like breastfeeding one's father becomes necessary to profane, to challenge the separation imposed by the institution.
-This is akin to the provocative act in Catherine Opie’s photograph Self Portrait / Nursing (2004), where Opie is depicted breastfeeding her child with the word 'pervert' scarred onto her chest.
-This work recontextualizes mothering, echoing historic depictions of Mary nursing the Christ child, introducing a new and unconventional sense of care.
+This is reminiscent of Catherine Opie’s provocative photograph Self-Portrait/Nursing (2004), where Opie is shown breastfeeding her child with the word pervert scarred across her chest.
+The work recontextualizes motherhood, echoing historical depictions of Mary nursing the Christ child while introducing a radically unconventional vision of care.

 Prison